-are brought before the court, it is then for the judge to decide what is in the child's best interests.142 7.3.4 Assessment of the child's medical condition The child's medical condition and prognosis serve as a profound influencing factor when the court weighs up inter alia the best interest of the child and whether or not it will issue an order for the life-support system to be withdrawn.143 In making that decision, the court will rely heavily on the opinions of expert witnesses.144 The child patient's current medical condition and whether the poor condition is irreversible or not is cardinal to the court's decision-making outcome.145 Also, whether the patient will continue to suffer pain and discomfort.146 But, judges have also held that they are not bound to follow the clinical assessment of the experts.147 They follow their own independent assessments, especially the welfare factors that inform the child's best interests.148 7.3.5 The best interest and welfare of the minor child The best interest and welfare approach have been relied on by the courts for a number of decades.149 Judges, when making end-of-life decisions involving minors, appear to adopt the widest possible approach.150 The term "best interests" encompasses medical, emotional, and all other welfare issues, including sensory (pleasure, pain and suffering) and instinctive (human instinct to survive).151 The human instinct to survive has given rise to the prolongation of life principle.152 This belief is heavily influenced by promoting the sustaining of human life.153 But, the prolongation of life is not absolute nor decisive, and may sometimes have to give way to countervailing factors such as the severity of the child's underlying medical condition and inability to enjoy the benefits of life.154 Another issue for 153 See the Raqeeb case para 7; the Fixsler case para 42; also the Wyatt case 554.
-142 See the Fixsler case para 14 with reference to the Wyatt case.
-143 See the Raqeeb case paras 19, 31.
+are brought before the court, it is then for the judge to decide what is in the child's best interests.142 7.3.4 Assessment of the child's medical condition The child's medical condition and prognosis serve as a profound influencing factor when the court weighs up inter alia the best interest of the child and whether or not it will issue an order for the life-support system to be withdrawn.
+In making that decision, the court will rely heavily on the opinions of expert witnesses.
+It has child patient's current medical condition and whether the poor condition is irreversible or not is cardinal to the court's decision-making outcome.
+It has also, whether the patient will continue to suffer pain and discomfort.
+It has best have also held that they are not bound to follow the clinical assessment of the experts.
+It has follow their own independent assessments, especially the welfare factors that inform the child's best interests.
+7.3.5 The best interest and welfare of the minor child The best interest and welfare approach have been relied on by the courts for a number of decades.
+Judges, when making end-of-life decisions involving minors, appear to adopt the widest possible approach.
+The term best interests encompasses medical, emotional, and all other welfare issues, including sensory (pleasure, pain and suffering) and instinctive (human instinct to survive).
+The human instinct to survive has given rise to the prolongation of life principle.
+This belief is heavily influenced by promoting the sustaining of human life.
+But, the prolongation of life is not absolute nor decisive, and may sometimes have to give way to countervailing factors such as the severity of the child's underlying medical condition and inability to enjoy the benefits of life.
+Another issue for See the Fixsler case para 14 with reference to the Wyatt case.
+See the Raqeeb case paras 19, 31.

-144 See the Fixsler case paras 36-40.
+See the Fixsler case paras 36-40.

-145 See the Raqeeb case para 31.
+See the Raqeeb case para 31.

-146 See the Raqeeb case paras 163-164 of the judgment; see also the Fixsler case paras 1-6.
-147 See the Raqeeb case para 1 and para 116 with reference to inter alia the Wyatt case.
-148 See the Raqeeb case para 116 with reference to the Wardship: Medical Treatment case 906.
-149 See the Fixsler case para 87; see also the Wyatt case page 554; the Yates and Gard case para 13.
-150 An NHS Trust v MB (A Child Represented by CAFCASS as Guardian ad Litem [2006] 2 FLR 319 (hereafter the CAFCASS case).
-151 See the Yates case 942; see also the CAFCASS case 319.
+See the Raqeeb case paras 163-164 of the judgment; see also the Fixsler case paras 1-6.
+See the Raqeeb case para 1 and para 116 with reference to inter alia the Wyatt case.
+See the Raqeeb case para 116 with reference to the Wardship: Medical Treatment case 906.
+See the Fixsler case para 87; see also the Wyatt case page 554; the Yates and Gard case para 13.
+An NHS Trust v MB (A Child Represented by CAFCASS as Guardian ad Litem [2006] 2 FLR 319 (hereafter the CAFCASS case).
+See the Yates case 942; see also the CAFCASS case 319.